-If you’re not prepared to go to the opera this month, consider taking in some musica lirica at some of Italy’s famous opera houses and arenas.
+To honor the memory of the legendary tenor, consider taking in some musica lirica at some of Italy’s famous opera houses and arenas.
 Those include the Sferisterio in Macerata (Le Marche); the Arena in Verona (Veneto); and, of course, La Scala in Milan and La Fenice in Venice.